Shaw Local

 When deputies began to escort Cooper out of the courtroom, he continued yelling at Peska and then turned his anger on the deputies.

 “Get your hands off me,” he yelled at the deputies.
-“Let go of me man.
+“Let go of me, man.
 I am going to spit in this [expletive’s] face.
-Man let me go.”
+Man, let me go.”

-During the trial, Cooper claimed he entered the townhome to “rescue” a “loved one” who worked as an online escort and had entered the home.
+During the trial, Cooper claimed that he entered the townhome to “rescue” a “loved one” who worked as an online escort and had entered the home.

-On Wednesday, Cooper told Peska he was entering motions for a new trial because he was not allowed to enter his own evidence during the trial.
+On Wednesday, Cooper told Peska that he was entering motions for a new trial because he was not allowed to enter his own evidence during the trial.

 “The judge is supposed to support the defendant’s rights,” Cooper argued.
 “You conspired with the prosecution to procure a conviction.
-I was wrong about you man.”
+I was wrong about you, man.”

 Cooper also wanted to know what “method” jurors had used to determine his guilt.